UN report warns of famine, aggravated by conflicts and climate shocks

 FAO and WFP experts believe that the conflict in Sudan is likely to expand, "driving mass displacement, resulting in famine levels likely to persist and the number of people in catastrophic conditions to increase."

-That will further aggravate the regional humanitarian crisis, resulting in increased cross-border movements to neighbouring countries, primarily Chad, South Sudan, Egypt, Libya, Ethiopia and the Central African Republic.
+That will further aggravate the regional humanitarian crisis, resulting in increased cross-border movements to neighboring countries, primarily Chad, South Sudan, Egypt, Libya, Ethiopia and the Central African Republic.

 The UN agencies also stressed that the ongoing conflict in the Palestinian territories has driven "unprecedented needs, with near-total displacement of the population and an increased risk of regional spillover."

+The Israeli parliament has recently passed two laws that could prevent the UN agency for Palestinian refugees (UNRWA), a key provider of aid to Gaza, from being able to continue its work.

+According to Maxwell Sibhensana, deputy director at FAO office for emergencies and resilience, restrictions on humanitarian aid workers in Gaza "makes it difficult to get the assistance that is required.
+And without this assistance the risk of famine remains very high.”

-In Lebanon, the ongoing escalation of conflict is significantly increasing the number of people requiring humanitarian assistance and is severely impacting levels of acute food insecurity, they added.
+In Lebanon, the ongoing escalation of conflict is significantly increasing the number of people requiring humanitarian assistance and is severely impacting levels of acute food insecurity, the report added.

-Since the last report in May 2024, Kenya, Lesotho, Namibia and the Niger have been added to the hunger hotspots list, partly due to the impact of climate extremes.

-Beyond conflict, weather extremes and increased climate variability are exacerbating acute food insecurity in many regions, the report said.
+Weather extremes and increased climate variability are worsening the food insecurity in many regions, the report said.

 La Niña -- a natural climate pattern that influences global weather marked by cooler ocean temperatures in the equatorial Pacific – is expected to persist through March 2025, with a significant impact on rainfall patterns and temperatures.